 Flash Morgan Webster v David Starr

-The crowd were very much against Flash here, after last events actions (basically turned heel against Matt Cross), and cuts a promo against the crowd saying he doesn’t need them.
+The crowd was very much against Flash here, after last events’ actions (basically turned heel against Matt Cross), and cuts a promo against the crowd saying he doesn’t need them.
 Usual heel promo fare here.

-The devious Webster claimed victory when he uses Arabella (his motorbike helmet) to low blow Starr and apply the Strangler submission, to a chorus of boos from the crowd!
+The devious Webster claimed victory when he uses Arabella (his motorbike helmet) to low blow Starr and applies the Strangler submission, to a chorus of boos from the crowd!